Teradata/stacki-wiki/Frontend-Installation.md

 Download the Stacki jumbo DVD [here](https://s3.amazonaws.com/stacki/1.0/stacki-os-1.0.x86_64.disk1.iso) and burn the file to a DVD or mount it on the virtual media for the server to be installed.
-Installing a Frontend will completely erase and reformat the hard disks in the server, so be careful which server you decide to become your Frontend.
+Installing a frontend will completely erase and reformat the hard disks in the server, so be careful which server you decide to become your frontend.

 Boot the server with the DVD (or virtual media mounted) and the following screen will appear after the BIOS is initialized: